PostHog/posthog.com/contents/blog/pricing-lessons.md

 ## Make pricing work for your biggest customers

-We implemented logarithmically-decling pricing with usage.
+We implemented logarithmically-declining pricing with usage.
 This means something like - every time your volume goes up 10x, the incremental price decrease 5x.

 ## Don't try to make money off people that don't have money